pingcap/docs-cn/tidb-lightning/tidb-lightning-overview.md

 [TiDB Lightning](https://github.com/pingcap/tidb-lightning) is a tool used for fast full import of large amounts of data into a TiDB cluster.
 You can download TiDB Lightning from [here](/download-ecosystem-tools.md#tidb-lightning).

-Currently, TiDB Lightning supports reading SQL dump exported via Dumpling or CSV data source.
-You can use it in the following two scenarios:
+Currently, TiDB Lightning can mainly be used in the following two scenarios:

 - Importing **large amounts** of **new** data **quickly**
 - Restore all backup data

+Currently, TiDB Lightning supports:

+- The data source of the [Dumpling](/dumpling-overview.md), CSV or [Amazon Aurora Parquet](/migrate-from-aurora-using-lightning.md) exported formats.
+- Reading data from a local disk or from the Amazon S3 storage.
+For details, see [External Storages](/br/backup-and-restore-storages.md).

 ## TiDB Lightning architecture